Over 18,000 Native Trees and Shrubs planted on KLT properties in 2019!

 The trees and shrubs were selected for their individual ability to survive long term in this area and through the changing climate.
 The species were used for a variety of projects this year that include reforestation, riparian zone and buffer strip establishment.
 They will also help mitigate impact from invasive European Buckthorn and enhance food sources for wildlife.

 In addition to this, 2,326 tall grass prairie plugs were planted on two of KLT’s properties.

 KLT works to maintain and enhance ecosystem health.
-By planting a diversity of native vegetation that cater to forest, prairie and wetland habitat we are able to achieve a higher impact across the natural landscape.
+By planting a diversity of native vegetation that caters to forest, prairie and wetland habitat we are able to achieve a higher impact across the natural landscape.

 Please make your gift to Kawartha Land Trust before December 31st to receive your 2019 Charitable Tax Receipt.